 Manse.
 Many congregations own a house, called a manse, that the minister lives in.
 In some denominations this house is called a parsonage.
 The word manse comes from the Latin word mansio, which means “dwelling.”

 Moderator.
 The person who runs a meeting of ruling elders or deacons, or a presbytery or committee meeting.
 In a secular club or other gathering, he or she would be called the chair or president.
 The moderator of a church session is usually the pastor.
 Each General Assembly also elects a moderator, who officiates at assembly business sessions and then serves for two years as a sort of goodwill ambassador for the denomination.

 Overtures.
 Items of business sent by presbyteries for action by the General Assembly.

 Per capita.
-Congregations pay an annual amount of money per church member, or per capita apportionment ($6.87 in 2013), to their respective presbyteries to cover the costs of church government.
+Congregations pay an annual amount of money per church member, or per capita apportionment, to their respective presbyteries to cover the costs of church government.
 This includes funding for General Assemblies and other meetings, ecumenical participation, ordination exams for ministers, the Presbyterian Historical Society, and many other activities.
 (It does not include money for the church’s mission work.)
 Per capita is part of the glue that holds Presbyterians together.